patchthecode/patchthecode.github.io/index.md

 ----  |  ----  |  ----  |  ----
    |    |    |

+## So this library saved you months of coding.
+How you can support?
+* Leave a ★ Star rating on [Github](https://github.com/patchthecode/JTAppleCalendar).
+It's important for this project.
+* Found bugs?
+Then [open a new issue](https://github.com/patchthecode/JTAppleCalendar/issues/new) on github
+* Feeling even more thankful?
+Pay for my [cup of coffee](https://salt.bountysource.com/teams/jtapplecalendar) :)

 ## Contents
 1. [Quick Tutorial](MainTutorial) - Important to understanding topics below